forgotten-pillar/fp-notes/content/sanctification/wisdom-10th-commandment.md

 > [!bible] [Proverbs 9:10 - KJV](https://www.biblegateway.com/passage/?search=Proverbs+9:10&version=kjv)
 > 10. **The fear of the LORD is the beginning of wisdom: and the knowledge of the holy is understanding**.

 Wisdom boldly claims that there is no wisdom without the fear of the LORD.
-The wisdom the one which gives the understanding of God's law, because it knows the Holy One.
+The wisdom the one which gives **the understanding of God's law**, *because it knows the Holy One*.
+It knows the character of God.

+By studying Proverbs 8 we recognize Jesus as personifying wisdom (for more information see [[Proverbs 8. and Jesus]]).
+For this reason, when we are exploring the wisdom in Proverbs, let's keep the perspective that it is Christ who is teaching us depth of God's law.

 Let's explore this phrase [ḥă·sar- lêḇ;] in Proverbs.
-We see in particular the wisdom is expanding the understanding of the 10th commandment
+We see in particular the wisdom is expanding the understanding of the 10th commandment.

 > [!important] 10th commandment
 > > [!bible] [Exodus 20:17 - KJV](https://www.biblegateway.com/passage/?search=Exodus+20:17&version=kjv)
-> 17. Thou shalt not covet thy neighbour’s house, thou shalt not covet thy neighbour’s wife, nor his manservant, nor his maidservant, nor his ox, nor his ass, nor any thing that is thy neighbour’s.
+> >17.
+Thou shalt **not covet** thy neighbour’s house, thou shalt **not covet** thy neighbour’s wife, nor his manservant, nor his maidservant, nor his ox, nor his ass, nor any thing that is thy neighbour’s.

-The 10th commandment is very particular.
-It deals with the inner man.
-It looks into our motives.
+The 10th commandment is very peculiar.
+It deals with the inner man, or with [lêḇ;](https://biblehub.com/hebrew/3820.htm) - *the heart, the feelings, the will, the intellect*.
+The man which is [ḥă·sar- lêḇ;] is in violation of the 10th commandment.
 When Jesus was asked by rich young ruler, what good thing shall he do, that he may have eternal life?
 Jesus answered to keep the commandments.

 > [!bible] [Matthew 19:18-19 - KJV](https://www.biblegateway.com/passage/?search=Matthew+19:18-19&version=kjv)
 > 18. He saith unto him, Which?
 Jesus said, Thou shalt do no murder, Thou shalt not commit adultery, Thou shalt not steal, Thou shalt not bear false witness,